JoeUgly/Ringfingers_Roster/README.md

 <br/><br/>
 Alternatively, you can run the executable file from a CLI.\
-Example:
-`C:\Users\jugly\Desktop\DS3Videos\rr.exe`
+Example:\
+`C:\Users\jugly\Desktop\Downloads\rr.exe C:\Users\jugly\Desktop\DS3Videos\`

+If no video folder is given, then it defaults to the folder containing the executable file.

 Running from a CLI may be mandatory on some systems (Linux).

 <br/><br/>
 #### Manual method
-If you are not using one of the platforms listed above, then you'll have to do it manually.
+If you are not using one of the platforms listed above, then you'll need to install it manually.
 Fulfill these prerequisites:

 1\.
 Install Python version 3.6+.
 [Available here](https://www.python.org/downloads/)